-P.Pre-operational Pre-operational handling of the travel document

-- 1) The travel document Issuer issues the travel document and approves it using the terminals complying with all applicable laws and regulations. - 2) The travel document Issuer guarantees correctness of the user data (amongst other of those, concerning the travel document holder) and of the TSF-data permanently stored in the TOE27. - 3) The travel document Issuer uses only such TOE's technical components (IC) which enable traceability of the travel documents in their manufacturing and issuing life cycle phases, i.e. before they are in the operational phase. - 4) If the travel document Issuer authorises a Personalisation Agent to personalise the travel document for travel document holders, the travel document Issuer has to ensure that the Personalisation Agent acts in accordance with the travel document Issuer's policy.

-P.Card PKI PKI for Passive Authentication

-- The travel document Issuer shall establish a public key infrastructure for the passive authentication, i.e. for digital signature creation and verification for the travel document.
-For this aim, he runs a Country Signing Certification Authority (CSCA).
-The travel document Issuer shall publish the CSCA Certificate (CCSCA). - 2) The CSCA shall securely generate, store and use the CSCA key pair.
-The CSCA shall keep the CSCA Private Key secret and issue a self-signed CSCA Certificate (CCSCA) having to be made available to the travel document Issuer by strictly secure means, see [16], 5.5.1.
-The CSCA shall create the Document Signer Certificates for the Document Signer Public Keys (CDS) and make them available to the travel document Issuer, see [16], 5.5.1. - 3) A Document Signer shall (i) generate the Document Signer Key Pair, (ii) hand over the Document Signer Public Key to the CSCA for certification, (iii) keep the Document Signer Private Key secret and (iv) securely use the Document Signer Private Key for signing the Document Security Objects of travel documents.
+P.Pr e-operational Pre-operational handling of the travel document 1) ment Issuer issues the travel document and approves it using the lying with all applicable laws and regulations.
+2) other of those, ment Issuer guarantees correctness of the user data (amongst concerning the travel document holder) and of the TSF-data bred in the TOE27.
+3) which enable tr ment Issuer uses only such TOE's technical components (IC) aceability of the travel documents in their manufacturing and e phases, i.e. before they are in the operational phase.
+4) travel documen ument Issuer authorises a Personalisation Agent to personalise the t for travel document holders, the travel document Issuer has to Personalisation Agent acts in accordance with the travel document P.Ca rd_PKI PKI for Passive Authentication 1) passive authen travel documen ment Issuer shall establish a public key infrastructure for the tication, i.e. for digital signature creation and verification for the t.
+For this aim, he runs a Country Signing Certification Authority avel document Issuer shall publish the CSCA Certificate (CCSCA).
+2) shall keep the ((CCSCA) havin secure means, Certificates for I securely generate, store and use the CSCA key pair.
+The CSCA CSCA Private Key secret and issue a self-signed CSCA Certificate g to be made available to the travel document Issuer by strictly see [16], 5.5.1.
+The CSCA shall create the Document Signer the Document Signer Public Keys (CDS) and make them available cument Issuer, see [16], 5.5.1.
+3) the Document Sign gner shall (i) generate the Document Signer Key Pair, (ii) hand over Signer Public Key to the CSCA for certification, (iii) keep the er Private Key secret and (iv) securely use the Document Signer signing the Document Security Objects of travel documents.

-P.Trustworth PKI Trustworthiness of the PKI
+P.Trustworth_PKI Trustworthiness of the PKI